 Treatment of feline miliary dermatitis depends on the cause of the problem.

-Anti-parasitic medications to kill intestinal parasites.
+- Anti-parasitic medications to kill intestinal parasites.

-Hypoallergenic diet for cats with food allergies.
+- Hypoallergenic diet for cats with food allergies.
 Some cats can go on to develop an allergy to the new diet.

-Avoidance (where possible) if other non-food related allergies are the cause.
+- Avoidance (where possible) if other non-food related allergies are the cause.

-Antibiotics for secondary skin infections, if required.
+- Antibiotics for secondary skin infections, if required.